BLuckoo/MechaCar_Statistical_Analysis/README.md

   ***The results of the model shows the following:***

-A. Most significant variables in the dataset which show a non-random effect on the MPG of the MechaCar are the Vehicle Length and the Ground Clearance.
+A. Vehicle Length and Ground Clearance were the most significant variables in the dataset with non-random effect on the MechaCar MPG.
    As indicated by the green arrows in the image above, a linear regression model run on these variables against figures for MPG, resulted in p-values of 2.6x10<sup>-12</sup>      and 5.21x10<sup>-8</sup>, respectively.
    The intercept was also statistically significant, indicating that there are likely other factors, not included in our dataset, that have a strong impact on the MPG.